 COLLEGE SCHOLARSHIP TIP 5: Thank those who have helped you.

-A handwritten note goes a long way and is often remembered.
-You’ll want to do this in the future when you go on job interviews.
-If you don’t have time for a note right away, send them a quick email; then, do your best follow up with a written note in the next week or so.
-Expressing thanks in written form helps reinforce that your supporters have made the right choice and lay the groundwork for you to reach out again.
+A handwritten thank-you note goes a long way and is often remembered.
+You’ll want to do this in the future when you go on job interviews as well.
+If you don’t have time for a note right away, send them a quick email; then, do your best to follow up with a written note in the next week or so.
+Expressing thanks in written form helps reinforce that your supporters have made the right choice in advocating for you.
+It also lays the groundwork for you to reach out to them for future references.

 Unfortunately, there are many scholarship scams out there.
 Avoid identity theft and paying money to a scammer by doing your research and only applying to legitimate scholarship foundations.
 A good rule of thumb is to be wary of those that charge you a fee to apply; you shouldn’t have to give money to get money.
 A list of fraudulent scholarship companies and other information you should be aware of are available at www.ftc.gov.